StefanFSmid/ASDA_2025_Group_3_Porfolio/reports/week_04_group_3_report.md

 7. Column positions were adjusted to improve flow of data.
 8. Duplicate Rows were checked but none were found!

-We created new columns "city", "days", "country", "host_portfolio" for better analysis of the data.

-We did some other minor changes, like deleting the first column (which only numbered the listings) and renamed some variables ("realSum" -> "Price")

 ## 4. Descriptive statistics

 ### Numeric Columns